Mahrukh-Sajjad/Social-Media/README.md

 - MongoDB + Mongoose
 - bcrypt.js
 - Multer (for file uploads like profile pictures / post images)
+- gemini api(to create caption for images uploaded by user)
 ---

 ## 🔒 Password Security with bcrypt.js